Ruth Bader Ginsburg: In popular culture

 Since 2015, Kate McKinnon has portrayed Ginsburg on Saturday Night Live.
 McKinnon has repeatedly reprised the role, including during a Weekend Update sketch that aired from the 2016 Republican National Convention in Cleveland.
 The segments typically feature McKinnon (as Ginsburg) lobbing insults she calls "Ginsburns" and doing a celebratory dance.
 Filmmakers Betsy West and Julie Cohen created a documentary about Ginsburg, titled RBG, for CNN Films, which premiered at the 2018 Sundance Film Festival.
 In the film Deadpool 2 (2018), a photo of her is shown as Deadpool considers her for his X-Force, a team of superheroes.
 Another film, On the Basis of Sex, focusing on Ginsburg's career struggles fighting for equal rights, was released later in 2018; its screenplay was named to the Black List of best unproduced screenplays of 2014.
 English actress Felicity Jones portrays Ginsburg in the film, with Armie Hammer as her husband Marty.
 Ginsburg herself has a cameo in the film.
 The seventh season of the sitcom New Girl features a three-year-old character named Ruth Bader Schmidt, named after Ginsburg.
 A Lego mini-figurine of Ginsburg is shown within a brief segment of The Lego Movie 2.
 Ginsburg gave her blessing for the cameo, as well as to have the mini-figurine produced as part of the Lego toy sets following the film's release in February 2019.
 Also in 2019, Samuel Adams released a limited-edition beer called When There Are Nine, referring to Ginsburg's well-known reply to the question about when there would be enough women on the Supreme Court.

 In the sitcom The Good Place, the "craziest secret celebrity hookup" was Ginsburg and Canadian rapper Drake, whom protagonist Tahani reveals she set up as a "perfect couple".

-Sisters in Law (2015), by Linda Hirshman, follows the careers and judicial records of Sandra Day O'Connor and Ginsburg.
+Sisters in Law (2015), a book by Linda Hirshman, follows the careers and judicial records of Sandra Day O'Connor and Ginsburg.

 In 2018, Ginsburg appeared on The Late Show with Stephen Colbert, which featured her following her regular workout routine accompanied by Stephen Colbert joking with her and attempting to perform the same routine.
-She also answered a few questions and weighed in on the famous internet question "Is a hot dog a sandwich?" and ultimately ruled that, based on Colbert's definition of a sandwich, a hot dog is a sandwich.
+She also answered a few questions and weighed in on the famous internet question and ongoing debate "Is a hot dog a sandwich?"
+She ultimately ruled that, based on Colbert's definition of a sandwich, a hot dog is a sandwich.